 Travel should be undertaken in accordance with North Carolina A&T State University's Travel Policies and Procedures.
 The travel authorization should be completed though Chrome River.
-TVL-1 documents must have an agenda attached.
-Vehicle requests should be made at least two weeks in advance.
+Preapprovals must have an agenda attached.
+Vehicle requests should be made at least two weeks in advance either through Chrome River or a paper TVL-1.